greduan/emacs-theme-gruvbox/README.md

-NO LONGER SUPPORTED BY ME!
-Sadly I've started using an old computer of mine that can't really keep up with Emacs all that well, making it uncomfortable for me to use it.

-What I mean by that is that I can still accept pull requests and such but adding stuff myself is a little tough right now...

----

 # Gruvbox theme for Emacs

 Gruvbox is a retro groove color scheme for Emacs.
 This is a port of the Vim version originally by [Pavel Pertsev](https://github.com/morhetz) found [here](https://github.com/morhetz/gruvbox).